MAAX Bath Case Study

 To speed up document capture, MAAX has added some unique features to its Datacap solution.
 One of these is an “ignore zone”, which allows users to exclude certain areas of a document—such as a logo or hand-written date, which would normally be flagged by the system for manual review—from the capture process.
 This allows more documents to be processed without any manual intervention.

-MAAX Bath takes advantage of ERP Data Gateway from MagicLamp to provide seamless integration between its Datacap and SAP systems.
+MAAX Bath takes advantage of the ERP Data Gateway from MagicLamp to provide seamless integration between its Datacap and SAP systems.
 The solution automatically takes order data captured by Datacap and links it to the company’s SAP ERP system, where it is used to generate a new sales order, ready for processing.

 In addition, MAAX has worked with MagicLamp to introduce an address parsing feature, which separates freeform address data into individual component parts, such as house number, street name, and postal and zip codes.